vmware-tanzu/pinniped/site/content/docs/howto/supervisor/configure-supervisor-with-jumpcloudldap.md

 aliases:
    - /docs/howto/configure-supervisor-with-jumpcloudldap/
 ---
-The Supervisor is an [OpenID Connect (OIDC)](https://openid.net/connect/) issuer that supports connecting a single "upstream" identity provider to many "downstream" cluster clients.
+The Supervisor is an [OpenID Connect (OIDC)](https://openid.net/connect/) issuer that supports connecting "upstream" identity providers to many "downstream" cluster clients.

 [JumpCloud](https://jumpcloud.com) is a cloud-based service which bills itself as "a comprehensive and flexible cloud directory platform".
 It includes the capability to act as an LDAP identity provider.